daicatam001/payment-widget/README.md

 ## Chanllenges

- - The biggest challenge of this test was to complete it in time.
-It's working days so there're not much time left for me to do the task.
+ - The biggest challenge for me was to complete it on time.
+It's working days so there's not much time left for me to do the task.
  - The second challenge was understanding the flow those pages, I should ask again about it so I took me a lot of time to organize data and it's not done yet